MR-COSMO: Visual-Text Memory Recall and Direct CrOSs-MOdal Alignment Method for Query-Driven 3D Segmentation: Methodology

 \subsection{Object Function}

-The objective function of the overall network training process is mainly divided into the following parts: one part is the detection loss and segmentation loss used for the whole network training process as shown in Equation (\ref{eq7}), the detection loss consists of Smooth L1 Loss and weighted cross-entropy loss, and the segmentation loss consists of a binary cross-entropy loss.
-The other part is a symmetric cross-entropy loss function used only for the training process of the Direct Cross-Modal Alignment module.
-The above two parts of the objective function constitute that of the whole network, as shown in Equation (\ref{eq8}).
-Detailed formulas for each part of the objective function are shown below.
+The overall network training objective consists of two main components: (1) the combined detection loss $\mathcal{L}{det}$ and segmentation loss $\mathcal{L}{seg}$ for full-network optimization (Equation \ref{eq11}), where $\mathcal{L}{det}$ includes Smooth L1 (Equation \ref{eq14}) and weighted cross-entropy (Equation \ref{eq15}) losses, and $\mathcal{L}{seg}$ uses binary cross-entropy (Equation \ref{eq16}); and (2) the symmetric cross-entropy loss $\mathcal{L}_{DCMA}$ for training the Direct Cross-Modal Alignment module (Equation \ref{eq13}).
+Together, these form the complete objective (Equation \ref{eq12}):

-As mentioned above, the objective function of our network consists of the detection loss $\mathcal{L}_{det}$ and segmentation loss $\mathcal{L}_{seg}$ for training the main network as shown in Equation (\ref{eq9}) and the loss $\mathcal{L}_{DCMA}$ for training the Direct Cross-Modal Alignment module as shown in Equation (\ref{eq10}).
-We apply Smooth L1 loss as well as weighted cross-entropy loss to construct the detection loss which are shown in Equations (\ref{eq11}) and (\ref{eq12}).
-For segmentation loss, we use a binary cross-entropy loss function as shown in Equation (\ref{eq13}).

-where $y$ is the true value, $\hat{y}$ is the predicted value, $\epsilon$ is a smoothing threshold parameter, $N$ is the number of samples, $C$ is the total number of categories, $y_{i,c}$ is the true one-hot label of the $i$th sample, $p_{i,c}^{wce}$ is the predicted probability of the $i$th sample for category $c$, $w_c$ is the weight of category $c$, $y_i$ is the true 0 or 1 label of the $i$th sample, $p_{i,c}^{bce}$ is the probability that the $i$th sample is predicted to be the positive class, and $p_{i,c}^{sce}$ is the predicted probability distribution of the $i$th sample.
+where $y_i$ is the true label corresponding to the $i$th sample (where $y_i = 1$ indicates the sample belongs to a specific class, and $0$ otherwise), $p_i^{sce}$ is the predicted probability output by the model for the $i$th sample, $y$ is the true value, $\hat{y}$ is the predicted value, $\epsilon$ is a smoothing threshold parameter, $N$ is the number of samples, $C$ is the total number of categories, $y_{i,c}$ is the true one-hot label of the $i$th sample, $p_{i,c}^{wce}$ is the predicted probability of the $i$th sample for category $c$, $w_c$ is the weight of category $c$, and $p_i^{bce}$ is the probability that the $i$th sample is predicted to be the positive class.